Bob Francis (referee): Political career

 Francis was elected as Mayor of Masterton in 1986 and held the position for 21 years, until 2007.
 In the 1991 New Year Honours, he was appointed a Member of the Order of the British Empire for services to local government and the community.

 In 2005 Francis, a long time member of the New Zealand Labour Party, was expected to be selected as its candidate for Wairarapa electorate at the 2005 general election to replace the retiring Georgina Beyer.
 However the party instead selected Denise MacKenzie.
 Francis had previously turned down an approach by the New Zealand National Party to contest the electorate for them in the 2002 election.

 In 2006 Francis was appointed as the chairperson of the Wairarapa District Health Board as well as the board of the Fire Service Commission.
 He chaired the Wairarapa DHB until 2013.

 In 2012 Francis was appointed as a member of the Capital and Coast District Health Board.

 Honours and awards

-In the 1991 New Year Honours, Francis was appointed Member of the Order of the British Empire (MBE) for services to local government and the community.
+In 1990, Francis was awarded the New Zealand 1990 Commemoration Medal.
+In the 1991 New Year Honours, he was appointed Member of the Order of the British Empire (MBE) for services to local government and the community.
 Francis was made a Companion of the Queen's Service Order for public services in the 2002 Queen's Birthday and Golden Jubilee Honours.
 In the 2021 Queen's Birthday Honours, Francis was appointed a Companion of the New Zealand Order of Merit, for services to the community and conservation.
+At the 2024 New Zealander of the Year Awards, he was named Senior New Zealander of the Year.